You’re probably well aware that staying hydrated is essential for your overall health. But did you know that your hair might be thirsty, too?

 On the other hand, washing your hair with water provides surface-level hydration but doesn’t penetrate deep enough to hydrate the follicles themselves.
 While water helps to clean and moisturize the hair shaft, it doesn’t directly affect the root where hair growth occurs.
 In fact, over-washing can sometimes strip the scalp of natural oils, leading to dryness and irritation.

-So, while rinsing with water can cleanse and refresh your hair, true hydration happens internally from the water you drink.
+So, while rinsing with water can cleanse and refresh your hair, true hydration happens internally from the water intake.

 Can Drinking Water Really Boost Hair Growth?